Get 5% OFF + a Free Item for Life

 • Babette (in France)

 Flank steaks have a well-defined grain structure.
-They have a strong beefy flavor, but because they are lean and a little thicker, they can be tough to chew.
-People commonly use flank steak for fajitas, London broil, Chinese stir-fried beef, etc.
+They have a strong beefy flavor, but because they’re lean and a little thicker, they can be tougher to chew.

-What's The Main Difference Between Them?
+What's the Main Difference Between Flank and Skirt Steak?

 Both cuts come from the side of the cow.
-Throughout the cow’s life, these areas work very hard.
+Throughout the cow’s life, these areas work hard.
 This results in both cuts being relatively tough and fibrous.

 The skirt steak comes from the plate primal.
-The outside variety is from the diaphragm while the inside variety is an abdominal muscle.
-The flank steak, as you might’ve guessed, comes from the flank primal.
+The outside variety is from the diaphragm, while the inside variety is an abdominal muscle.

 Shape